mparno/fenics-web/source/about/index.rst

 A full list of contributors is maintained as part of the source code of each FEniCS component.

-The following video aims to present this information in a visual manner.
+The following video illustrates the development of the FEniCS Project since its inception in 2003.

 .. raw:: html